individkid/sidegeo/README.md

   * --import takes module name or file path to import for subsequent calls
   * --call takes Haskell function of source to replace destination

 The --call result string may be longer than the destination, and may contain newlines, to anywhere replace zero or more by zero or more.
 Between successive --delay commands, transformations are made pseudocontinuous, and other commands are distributed evenly in time.
 The --flow --stock --color --source --listen commands work together with polytope shape, orientation, and juxtaposition to produce nonlinear sound and shade from simple equations.
 The simple equations are sums of terms of one coefficient and up to two variables.
 Note that values can have defaults for when topological features necessary to make the value meaningful do not exist.
 For example, the area of a face or length of an edge is only meaningful when the specified face or edge exists as a facet of a polytope.
-The values for the variables come from one of the following.
+The values for the variables come from the following.

   * --stock or --source value
   * metric of facet qualified by topology